Diet tips for UTIs and cystitis

 I also often recommend pairing this with For Every Day, a daily probiotic which helps keep your gut bacteria happy, which supports the immune system and helps you to get the maximum nutrients you can from your food.
 Both For Women and For Every Day are suitable for vegans, making them a great alternative to live yogurt.

-Additionally, take Molkosan alongside these.
-Molkosan contains L+ lactic acid which helps to create an environment in which friendly bacteria thrive.
 Combine this with your fruit and veg intake in a delicious smoothie: try the Molkosan Fruit Smoothie, it’s delicious!
 Please note that Molkosan is not suitable for vegans.

 Next up, which foods or drinks can be helpful to limit?

 More acidic foods can include tea, coffee, other caffeinated drinks including fizzy drinks, alcohol, processed meats.

 These are more pro-inflammatory in the body and will only risk irritating the bladder or digestive tract further and exacerbating inflammation in and around these areas.

 Simple carbs include sources of refined sugar, sugary foods and foods containing white flour, such as white bread or white rice.

 See, nasty bacteria or similar micro-organisms love sugar and simple carbohydrates and thrive on them; so stop feeding them and they will struggle to survive!

 You might want to consider taking a vitamin and mineral supplement alongside a healthy diet.
 This acts as a backup to make sure you get all the vitamins and minerals you need from your diet – in particular, nutrients which are harder to come across in foods, such as zinc and vitamin D. This helps keep your body and immune system in tip-top condition, and ready to fight off infections before you even notice any symptoms.